axelitus/php-flugit/README.md

 # FluGit

-FluGit is a PHP package for using Git through a fluent interface.
+FluGit let's you use Git through a fluent interface.